tytydraco/yessleep/out/I_keep_seeing_the_same_kid_at_rest_stops_around_the_US_Now_I_know_the_dark_reason_why_Part_1.md

 Mikey didn’t respond.
 He just stared at the horizon.
 “Let’s go somewhere down South.
 Somewhere warmer.”

 *Ok.
 I’m totally spent, and I need all the energy I can muster to tackle the rest of this story, particularly as it relates to the Gumbys.
 I’ll finish it within the week.*

+Edit: Second and final part is [here](https://www.reddit.com/r/nosleep/comments/1rxjljx/i_keep_seeing_the_same_kid_at_rest_stops_around/).